 Clifton’s concerns were alleviated by the flexibility his online coursework provided, as he could plan out his week in advance and prepare accordingly.
 That planning worked; Clifton earned his bachelor’s degree in 2013 with a 3.9 GPA and is now equipped to take the next step in his career.

 These students all had roadblocks on their paths to earning a degree, but they stuck with it and now are on the road to future success.
-If you’re tired of making excuses, take the initiative and see what degrees Rasmussen College has to offer you.
+If you're ready to kick your excuses to the curb and follow in their footsteps, consider taking the first step of your education journey.